 Google broke with precedent last year when it offered the Pixel 5 with a non-flagship chip, the Snapdragon 765G.
 But this year it’s made an even bigger change, in the form of its own Tensor system-on-chip (SoC).

-This will supposedly offer huge benefits in machine learning and artificial intelligence, making new features such as Live Translate possible and giving Google the kind of hardware-software integration Apple has with its iPhones.
+Tensor aims to offer huge benefits in machine learning and artificial intelligence, making new features such as Live Translate possible and giving Google the kind of hardware-software integration Apple has with its iPhones.

 Like the Pixel 5, the Pixel 6 comes with 8GB of RAM, but the Pixel 6 Pro again has an advantage here: it packs 12GB under the hood.
 All three phones are also 5G-capable.